michigan-musicer/michigan-musicer.github.io/_posts/2024-01-17-hfhd-for-potential-interviewees.md

 ## Introduction

-"Hey Falcon, Hey Dragon" is the working title I have for a broad project to learn about compare 20th-century Polish and Chinese history.
+"Hey Falcon, Hey Dragon" is the working title I have for a broad project to learn about and compare 20th-century Polish and Chinese history.
 My main goal is to collect stories from Polish residents and immigrants (mostly Chinese, but also Polish and/or Eastern European immigrants) to the United States, then synthesize those stories into an analysis.
 I would particularly like to focus on the impact of difficult historical periods - of war and oppression - on individuals, as well as examine how they affected their relationships (which for now is centered on family).

 I am grateful to anyone willing to share their experiences, since this is something meaningful for me.

 ## The important questions

+**All info subject to change.**

 #### What would you like from me?